twitchtv/acm-mmsys-2020-grand-challenge/README.md

 - Close other programs to reduce the CPU load
 - Run this setup on a faster computer
 - If you're still having the above issue, please open an issue.
+- Try running with the `PROFILE_FAST` option.
+See the "How to use" section above for more instruction.

 ## Important Notes